Afghan refugee ‘living in fear’ after Home Office threaten to deport him

 “Seeking asylum is our human right.
 I have not only been treated inhumanely but I am being kept in fear of deportation and limbo.”

 A notice of the Home Office’s decision, sent to Mr Khaksar on 9 November, reads: “You were convicted of enter [sic] United Kingdom without a passport, for which you were sentenced to 12 months imprisonment.
-As a result of your criminality, the Secretary of State deems your deportation to be conducive to the public good and as such you are liable to deportation.”
+As a result of your criminality, the secretary of state deems your deportation to be conducive to the public good and as such you are liable to deportation.”

-It continues: “The Secretary of State proposes to give directions for your removal to Afghanistan … If there are any reasons why you should not be deported there, or if there are any reasons why you believe you should be deported to another country or territory, you must tell us in writing within 20 working days.”
+It continues: “The secretary of state proposes to give directions for your removal to Afghanistan … If there are any reasons why you should not be deported there, or if there are any reasons why you believe you should be deported to another country or territory, you must tell us in writing within 20 working days.”

 His friends are hopeful that Mr Khaksar will not be deported imminently as the Home Office has a legal obligation to consider his asylum claim before he is deported.
 It is thought the deportation notice was triggered automatically because of his prison sentence.